On complete classes of valuated matroids: Introduction

-\paragraph{Complete classes of matroids} Let us consider R-induced and R-minor valuated matroids where $\M$ is the free matroid and $c\equiv 0$.
-Valuated matroids $f$ arising in such forms are the $\{0,-\infty\}$ indicator functions of \emph{transversal matroids} and \emph{gammoids}, respectively.
+\paragraph{Complete classes of matroids} Let us consider R-induced and R-minor valuated matroids where $\M$ is the free matroid, the matroid all of whose subsets are independent, and $c$ is weight zero on all edges.
+The trivially valuated matroids arising this way are \emph{transversal matroids} and \emph{gammoids}, respectively.
 In 1977, Ingleton~\cite{Ingleton:1977} studied representations of transversal matroids and gammoids.
 He observed that gammoids arise via this simple construction yet form a rich class closed under several fundamental matroid operations.
-This motivated the definition of a \emph{complete class} of matroids by requiring closure under the operations \emph{restriction, dual, direct sum, principal extension}.
-Closure under principal extension combined with restriction implies closure under induction by bipartite graphs.
-Induction encompasses many other natural matroid operations, including matroid union.
-Closure under this operation is what creates the rich structure of complete classes, even when one starts from very basic matroids; note that gammoids arise as the smallest complete class by taking the closure of the matroid on a single element.
+This motivated the definition of a \emph{complete class} of matroids by requiring closure under the operations \emph{restriction, dual, direct sum, principal extension}, four key operations that gammoids are closed under.
+Ingleton showed that gammoids arise as the smallest complete class by taking the closure of the matroid on a single element under these four operations.
+Moreover, complete classes are closed under a number of other natural matroid operations, including contraction, matroid union and truncation.
+An important example of such an operation is \emph{induction by bipartite graph}, given by fixing a matroid on one node set of a bipartite graph and inducing a matroid structure on the other node set via matchings to independent sets.
+Induction encompasses many other natural matroid operations, and closure under this operation is what creates the rich structure of complete classes.

 The theory of complete classes was further developed in Bonin and Savitsky~\cite{BoninSavitsky:2016} who also collected the necessary properties to define a complete class.
-Brualdi~\cite{Brualdi:1969} revealed that if a matroid is \emph{base-orderable}, then so is each matroid induced from it.
-With the graphical matroid of $K_4$, which is not base orderable, he demonstrated that not all matroids are gammoids~\cite{Brualdi:1971}, and that there are larger complete classes containing gammoids.
+Brualdi~\cite{Brualdi:1971} revealed that if a matroid is \emph{base orderable}\footnote{A matroid is base orderable, if, for any two bases $B_1$ and $B_2$, there is a bijection $\sigma \colon B_1 \to B_2$ such that $B_1 - x + \sigma(x)$ and $B_2 - \sigma(x) + x$ are bases for every $x \in B_1$. }, then so is each matroid induced from it.
+As gammoids are base orderable but the graphical matroid of $K_4$ is not, one can see that not all matroids are gammoids and that there are larger complete classes strictly containing gammoids.